tjkjohn/unified-solace-sample-c/README.md

 To check out the project and build it, do the following:

-  1. clone this GitHub repository
+  1. `git clone` this GitHub repository
   2. `cd solace-samples-c`

 ### Build the Samples

-`cd build`
+1. `cd build`

-On Linux:
+2. On Linux:
 ```
     build$ ./build_intro_linux_xxx.sh
 ```
-On Mac:
+3. On Mac:
 ```
     build$ ./build_intro_mac_xxx.sh
 ```
-On Windows, you can either build the source code from Visual Studio IDE or from DOS command prompt.
+4. On Windows, you can either build the source code from Visual Studio IDE or from DOS command prompt.
 To build from the IDE, you will need to go to `build\intro\win\VS2008` and double-click on `intro.sln`.
 To build from DOS prompt, you must launch the appropriate Visual Studio Command Prompt and then run the `build_intro_win_xxx.bat`